-One of my absolute favourite lunches when it is still cool outside is Wicked Thai Soup.
-Our local grocery store serves this up for lunch and personally I find it absolutely addicting.
+One of my absolute favorite lunches, when it is still cool outside, is Wicked Thai Soup.
+Our local grocery store serves this up for lunch and personally, I find it absolutely addicting.
 The head manager of our grocery store’s deli says that their Wicked Thai Soup is the most popular soup they sell so I know I am not the only one who loves this.

 Extremely Wicked Thai Soup

 1 onion chopped

 5 cloves of garlic finely minced (use shallots if sensitive to garlic)